-This aircraft is fitted with a Rotax 912 horizontally opposed, four cylinder, and water cooled engine.
+This aircraft is fitted with a Rotax 912IS horizontally opposed, four cylinder,-and water cooled engine_and electrical injection.
 This engine is proposed in two versions, 912 and 912S.
 Refer to the trike operating handbook for more information.

 Engine Power

 Spark plugs should be the type recommended by the manufacturer.
 Adjusting the carburetor is a specialized job and can have a large effect on the power of the engine.